What a Brownfield Land Register is

 Brownfield Land Register 2022

-The Brownfield Land Register has been reviewed and the call for new sites to be included in Part 1 of the 2022 register closed on 26 November 2022.
-The register has been updated and is published below.
+The Brownfield Land Register was most recently updated in December 2022 and is published below.
 Our register is a spreadsheet arranged and populated in accordance with the government's published data standard and the data is provided under the Open Government Licence.
 It includes links to site plans (in the 'SitePlanURL' column), and links to information from our Strategic Housing Land Availability Assessment (SHLAA) and from existing planning permissions (in the 'SiteInformation' column).
 The register will be reviewed on an annual basis.

 View the latest Brownfield Land Register